nipraxis/textbook/installation_on_mac.md

 export PATH=/usr/local/bin:$PATH
 ```

-Be very careful that TextEdit doesn't capitalize Export for you.
-Correct it
+Be very careful that TextEdit doesn't automatically capitalize `export` above
-again to lower case if it does.
+to `Export`.
+Correct it again to lower case if it does.

 Save, and close the text editor.
 Close Terminal.app  Start Terminal.app again, and confirm you are looking at the right Python: